Githubneos/scribble_frontend/navigation/scribble_draw/deploy_v2.md

     - Password:  Ubuntu14*&*41

-- Once signed in, you should click the button on the home page titled **Route 53**
+- Once signed in, click the button on the home page titled **Route 53**

 - The next step (when on the Route 53 page) is to press the **Hosted zones** section on the column to the left.